 - Analyze your medical reports with the help of experts.

-- Recreate the scene of the accident.
+- Recreate the scene of the crash.

 This can help us determine how much compensation you’re owed in damages, and how much you will request.